Makers in the Lab 2021 - 2026

 Individual Projects

-Andrea worked with the TC2 digital loom to create textiles for bridal wear — likely the first wedding dress fabric woven in Iceland in decades!
+Worked with the Tc2 digital Loom in 2002 to create textiles for bridal Wear.
+Likely the First wedding Dress Woven in Iceland in Decades!

-The first maker to use the digital knitting machine, Kniterate.
-Designed a shawl / new design for a shawl displayed at DesignMarch 2023.
-Halla returned in 2024 and 2025 to work with the felt loom and Kniterate.
+The first maker to use the digital knitting machine Kniterate, Halla Ármannsdóttir developed a new shawl design for display at DesignMarch 2023.
+She returned in 2024 and 2025 to continue experimenting with the felt loom and Kniterate.

-Experimented with the felt loom, laser cutter, and digital embroidery machine.
-Work shown in her Reykjavík studio.
+Júlíanna experimented with the felt loom, laser cutter, and digital embroidery machine during her time in the TextileLab in 2022.
+The resulting work was later presented in her Reykjavík studio.

 Collaborations & Groups

-Intelligent Instruments Lab: The Reykjavík-based lab visited in 2023 and explored e-textiles to create an interactive, textile, and musical installation.
+The Reykjavík-based lab visited in 2023 and explored e-textiles to create an interactive, textile, and musical installation

-The team used leftover textiles from Ghana to develop new sustainable designs on the felt loom.
+The Copenhagen-based duo MunkLoua came to Iceland in 2023 and used leftover textiles to develop new sustainable designs on the felt loom.

 Fabricademy Students (Sept 2022 – Apr 2023)